michaeltrilford/create-mui-app/readme.md

-# Create Mui App
+# Create Mui App (WIP)

-A lightweight starter template for building accessible, fast-loading interfaces using native web components and MUI-inspired styling.
+A lightweight starter template for building accessible, fast-loading interfaces using native web components and MUI-inspired experiences.

 This project is powered by [Vite](https://vitejs.dev/) and uses TypeScript to provide a fast, modern development experience for building and previewing web components.

-Note: The mui-components will be replaced with NPM.
+Note: The mui-components will be replaced with NPM soon.

 ## Setup